Bonaeineza31/HomeBuddy/README.md

 This is a collaborative student project.

-- Ariane, Norette, Shem, Shina - UI/UX design and Frontend
+- Ariane, Norette, Shina - UI/UX design and Frontend
-- Bonae, Alain - Database and Backend
+- Bonae, Alain, Shem - Database and Backend

 ---